-“We can refuse to walk in obedience to God or cower in fear from our calling and He will undoubtedly still accomplish His agenda.
-As for us, however, we will pass up the fulfillment of our own entire life-purpose and we-and perhaps even “our father’s family”-will miss a mighty work. ” Beth Moore
+Beth Moore succinctly reminded us during the study “We can refuse to walk in obedience to God or cower in fear from our calling and He will undoubtedly still accomplish His agenda.
+As for us, however, we will pass up the fulfillment of our own entire life, purpose, and we, and perhaps even ‘our father’s family’ will miss a mighty work.”